James F. M. Prinsep: Early life

 Prinsep, born in India, was a descendant of the Anglo-Indian merchant John Prinsep.
 His namesake, the scholar James Prinsep, was his grandfather's brother.
 He attended Charterhouse School from 1874 to 1878 and played for their football XI in 1876 and 1877, as well as their cricket XI.

 Football career

 He played as half-back, being described by C.W.
 Alcock as "..always cool, very strong on his legs, and combining plenty of strength with great accuracy; kicks splendidly and with judgement; seldom makes a mistake", also "can kick the ball in any position, and passes it admirably to his forwards".

 His first FA Cup Final in 1879 saw Clapham Rovers lose 1–0 to Old Etonians.
 The second however, for his old boy club Old Carthusians two years later, saw his team defeat the Old Etonians 3–0.

-His only appearance for England saw them win 5–4, at Lambeth against Scotland.
+His only appearance for England saw them win 5–4, at Kennington Oval against Scotland.

 Aside from his clubs, he played in representative matches for Surrey county, London, The South v The North and The Rest v England.